-In 2002 Tim commenced work as AGA's Chief Geologist and helped take that Company as a major first mover into Colombia.
-His target generation work in Colombia during 2003 resulted in the prioritization and follow up exploration of various projects some of which are now in at resource stage.
-In 2004 Tim resigned as Chief Geologist for AGA, moved to Spain but consulted back to AGA on project work in Colombia, Alaska, Peru and Russia.
-During this time Tim became interested in Armenia as an extension of the Eocene-age epithermal gold belt which was evident in neighboring Turkey and Iran.
+In 2002 Tim commenced work as AngloGold Ashanti’s Chief Geologist in South America and worked on various exploration and mine projects throughout South America and particularly in Peru, Brazil and Argentina.
+In 2004 Tim resigned from AngloGold Ashanti, moved to Spain but consulted back to AngloGold Ashanti on project work in Colombia, Alaska, Peru and Russia.
+During this time Tim became interested in Armenia as an extension of the Eocene-age epithermal gold belt which was evident in neighbouring Turkey and Iran.
 Tim arranged a joint venture in Armenia which provided that any identified projects in-which the venture had no interest, would pass down to the consulting team.
-In Armenia in June 2005 Tim stopped his car at the back of a convoy and at the foot of a large hydrothermally altered mountain known as Amulsar.
+In Armenia, in June 2005, Tim stopped his car at the back of a convoy and at the foot of a large hydrothermally altered mountain known as Amulsar.
 The convoy returned and confirmed that there was no known record of gold on the hill.
 In any case, the team resolved to establish a local company and claim the area.
-The area fell under license in early 2006 and as it failed to excite the joint venture partners, Lydian International was then established to hold the Amulsar license with Tim as CEO.
+The area fell under license in early 2006 and Lydian International was then established to hold the Amulsar license with Tim as CEO.
 Work commenced and the Company listed in 2008.
-Amulsar is now a +5MOz gold resource due to commence production in 2018.
+Amulsar is now a +5MOz gold resource.
 Tim led Lydian into collaborations with governments and major multilaterals and into prospective post-conflict regions such as Kosovo (Drazhnje lead-zinc-silver) Bosnia and Georgia.
 In 2010, with the Amulsar project advancing to feasibility stage, Tim established Royal Road Minerals and then in 2014 he resigned from Lydian to re-enter the exploration world.
 The company commenced work in highly prospective SE-Turkey and listed in May 2015.
 In August 2015, the peace process in SE-Turkey collapsed, Royal Road moved to Colombia and Tim's career did full circle, returning to South America in October of 2015.